 Breeding

-Laetacara curviceps will breed at a very young age.
-The pair should be conditioned on live foods and the male will then commence to clean a spawning site, flat rocks or a section of tank glass is the usual places.
-After a few days of spawning the eggs should hatch but the fry will not be free swimmers until 5-7 days later.
-The parents will share their duties of protecting the fry and sometimes will move them in their mouths around the tank.
-The fry should be fed newly hatched brine shrimp or crushed flake initially.
+Dwarf Flag Cichlids, or Laetacara curviceps, can begin breeding at a young age.
+The breeding pair should be conditioned with live foods to encourage spawning.
+The male will prepare a spawning site, usually on flat rocks or a section of the tank glass.
+After spawning, the eggs will hatch within a few days, but the fry won’t start swimming freely until 5-7 days later.
+Both parents share the responsibility of protecting the fry, sometimes moving them around the tank using their mouths.
+The fry should be fed newly hatched brine shrimp or finely crushed flake food.
+For best results, it’s advisable to use a separate breeding tank, allowing the parents to focus on raising the fry without the distraction of other tank mates.

 Pictures